We may earn affiliate commissions for the recommended products. Learn more.

 Hosting management – is SiteGround easy to use?

 SiteGround didn’t take the top spot on our best web hosting list, but it still earns solid points for usability.
-Its custom control panel, Site Tools, is clean, well-organized, and in many ways better than the old cPanel setup.
+Its custom control panel, Site Tools, is clean, well organized, and in many ways better than the old cPanel setup.
 Everything’s where you expect it to be, and even if you’re new to hosting, you won’t feel lost clicking around.

 SiteGround setup process

-1. After subscribing to SiteGround, everything was easy – I headed to the Websites tab and clicked New Website
+1. After subscribing to SiteGround, everything was easy – I headed to the Websites tab and clicked New Website.

 3. Next, you need to decide whether you want to start a new website or migrate an existing one.
-Although I chose to start a new one, I liked that there is a possibility to skip this step Starting a website with SiteGround
+Although I chose to start a new one, I liked that there is a possibility to skip this step.

-5. Since I chose WordPress, all I had to do was set up my login, and I was ready to start building right away
+5. Since I chose WordPress, all I had to do was set up my login, and I was ready to start building right away.

 SiteGround control panel